-In fact, there is much better solution, you can extend C drive with partition tools.
+In fact, there is much better solution: you can extend C drive with partition tools.
 In Windows Server 2008, new Extend Volume functionality is added in Disk Management, so this built-in utility is an option.
 However, because of some limitations, it is not the best solution.
-To extend C drive in Windows Server 2008, the easier, faster and unrestricted method is using partition software such as NIUBI Partition Editor.
+To extend C drive in Windows Server 2008 (R2), the easier, faster and unrestricted method is using partition software such as NIUBI Partition Editor.

-In this article, I’ll introduce how to extend Server 2008 C drive with both Disk Management and partition software.
+In this article, I’ll introduce how to extend C drive partition for Server 2008 with both Disk Management and partition software.
 Compare and select the way that fit for your needs.

 Though Microsoft adds both Shrink Volume and Extend Volume to decrease and increase size of a partition, it is impossible to expand C drive by shrinking D. From the official explanation, Extend Volume is valid only when there is adjacent Unallocated space on the right side.
-In addition, this volume should be NTFS or RAW.
-Extend Volume is greyed out when you right click C drive.
+In addition, this volume must be NTFS, otherwise Extend Volume is greyed out when you right click C drive.

-If you insist on extending C drive with Windows built-in utility, there is a way by deleting the adjacent drive such as D. This drive will be converted to Unallocated space after deleting, so Extend Volume will become valid for C drive.
+If you insist on extending C drive with Windows built-in utility, the only option is by deleting the adjacent drive (such as D).
+This drive will be converted to Unallocated space after deleting, so Extend Volume will become valid for C drive.

 Steps to extend C drive in Server 2008 Disk Management:

-- Press Windows and R on keyboard to launch Run, input diskmgmt.msc and press Enter to open Disk Management.
+- Press and on keyboard to launch Run, input diskmgmt.msc and press Enter to open Disk Management.